ivanrdgc/DomainsChecker/README.md

 You can also run the UI wrapper for this app:
  ./gtkapp.py

 To build for Windows, you will need to have py2exe for python 3 and python3 installed.
+Run the script build_win32.py.